dustinpfister/blog_posts/_posts/js-string-charat.md

 ## 3 - Using string Match to get the index value of a char

-So the charat method alone with the bracket syntax are ways of getting a single char if you know the index value.
+So the charAt method alone with the bracket syntax are ways of getting a single char if you know the index value.
 However what if you do not know the index value to begin with?
 Then you would need some way to get one or more index values in a string first in order to know the index value to give.
-On top of that while you are at it should there be a way to jus get the values to while we are at it?
+On top of that while you are at it should there be a way to just get the values to while we are at it?

 ### 3.1 - The string index of method